codegoddy/backend-roadmap-week1/Day 1/README.md

 **Features:**

-- Add, view, and remove tasks without restarting
+- Add, view, and remove tasks without restarting.
 - Calculates and displays total time spent across all tasks
 - More user-friendly and persistent session management